ledlaux/pikoPD/README.md

 - Copies hardware config files into project folder from `/src`
 - Builds firmware using **CMake** in a `build/` folder
-- Check for device in BOOTSEL mode
+- Checks for device in BOOTSEL mode
 - Flashes UF2 firmware to PICO board and restarts device

 ## Project Updates